May 29, 2024

-Chronic kidney disease (CKD) is the gradual loss of kidney function.
-The function of your kidney is to filter waste and excess fluids from your blood and excrete into the urine.
-In patients with CKD, the waste and excess fluids can build up in the body.
-In the early stages of CKD, there may be few signs and symptoms and oftentimes is not known until there is significant damage to the kidney function.
+Chronic kidney disease (CKD) is characterized by the gradual loss of kidney function.
+The function of your kidney is to filter waste and excess fluids from your blood and excrete them into the urine.
+In patients with CKD, the waste and excess fluids build up in the body.
+In the early stages of CKD, there may be few signs and symptoms and oftentimes loss of kidney function is not known until there is significant damage to the kidney.

 There are five stages of chronic kidney disease and seven ICD-10-CM codes to report these.

-The Glomerular Filtration Rate (GFR) is the rate at which the kidneys filter waste and relates to a patient’s kidney function.
-The GFR listed below would not be a one-time laboratory value but based on evidence of CKD for at least three months.
+The Glomerular Filtration Rate (GFR) is the rate at which the kidneys filter waste and correlates to a patient’s kidney function.
+Normal GFR varies according to age, sex, and body size.
+The GFR is not a one-time laboratory value.
+The GFR is tested repeatedly over a period of three months to establish the chronicity (chronic vs. acute) and stage of kidney disease.

 Stage 1: Patient will have GFR of 90+ with normal kidney function.
 Kidney structural abnormalities, urine findings or genetic trait pointing to kidney disease.
 Treatment for this stage is observation, blood pressure control and identifying the cause to try and reverse it.
 ICD-10-CM code N18.1 (CKD stage 1) is used to report this stage.